 If you can’t pick a specifically pet-friendly house or apartment, there's a number of ways you can convince a landlord to let your pet stay with you.
 The most common is to suggest paying a monthly fee to your landlord, or an additional security deposit for the pet.
 Use some of these tips on adopting or keeping a dog when a landlord is opposed to it.

-What you should NOT do is put up an ad on Craigslist since you can’t do a proper background check on the potential adopter.
-There's a number of scams happening on these sites where pets are often adopted by criminals or bad owners who might use the dog as bait for dog fighting or otherwise have poor intentions.
-Instead, ask people you trust if they can take your dog or if they know a reliable person looking for a dog.
-Contact rescue groups or other organizations which can help you find a good home for your pooch.
+Note that you should never put up an ad on Craigslist or similar ads website because you can’t do a proper background check on the potential adopter.
+There's a number of scams happening on these sites where pets are adopted by criminals or bad owners who might use the dog as bait for dog fighting or otherwise have poor intentions.